- Teacher Certification Map

 - Become a Teacher in Florida

-To become a certified teacher in Florida, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Florida, you will need to fulfill these requirements:

 The first step to getting certified as a teacher is choosing a specialization and/or grade level and earning your bachelor's degree.